bwakedavis/bwakedavis.github.io/content/blog/solidity/index.markdown

 ### Library

-Libraries are like contracts but they have no staorage nor ether.
+Libraries are like contracts but they have no storage nor ether.
-They help you keep your coode DRY(Don't Repeat Yourself) by adding functionality types
+They help you keep your code DRY(Don't Repeat Yourself) by adding functionality types
  Can save gas.
  Embedded library have only internal functions.